-(f) If at any time within the year the Commission determines that the information submitted by the permittee is insufficient or incorrect, the DEQ will notify the permittee of the deficiencies and the adjusted fee schedule.
-Past due fees as a result of the adjusted fee assessment will be due at the time of the next scheduled quarterly payment.
+(c) If at any time within the year the Commission determines that the information submitted by the permittee on actual emissions is insufficient or incorrect, the permittee will be notified of the deficiencies and the adjusted fee schedule.
+Past due fees from the adjusted fee schedule will be paid on the next scheduled quarterly payment time.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.6.E(1)(b).)
+2, R. 6.6.D(2).)